8891689/VanitySearch/README.md

 The results are saved to Found.txt by default

-# The original version has been fixed.
-You can use the original version to search for Vanity addresses.
-With a little optimization, the speed is quite fast.
+# The original version has been repaired, and you can use the original version to search for Vanity addresses.
+It has been slightly optimized and the speed is still quite fast, and you don’t have to rely on the library.
 ```
 /VanitySearch -stop -t 0 -gpu bc1qmqzlduj
 VanitySearch v1.19